Eneroth3/ordbok-lib/README.md

 # Ordbok

-Ordbok, Swedish for dictionary (literally "wordbook"), is a Ruby library for localisation of SketchUp extensions.
+Ordbok, Swedish for dictionary (literally "wordbook"), is a Ruby library for localization of SketchUp extensions.

 As numerous SketchUp extensions can run in the same environment, outside of the developers control, Ordbok is designed to run differently than e.g. rails/l18n.
-Ordbok is designed to be defined by each extensions using it, within the extensions's own namespace, and be loaded from inside of the extensions's own directory.
+Ordbok is designed to be defined by each extensions using it, within the extension's own namespace, and be loaded from inside of the extension's own directory.

 This prevents any possible issues of different extensions requiring different